bazelbuild/bazel-bench/README.md

                                            the output root can also be set via --data_directory.
 ```

-To clear the caches, simple `rm -rf` where necessary.
+To clear the caches, simply `rm -rf` where necessary.

 ## Uploading to BigQuery & Storage